 In a change from my past Megagames, The Galaxy Will Burn will not be balanced around factions with even numbers of players or player roles.
 If a faction is really popular during casting, then it will have more players.
 During play of the game, it is expected that player diplomacy will even out the effects of team size.

-During play of the game players may be able to join secret factions.
+During play of the game players may be able to join secret factions or to change factions.

 There are four main player roles in TGWB:

 This is a good role for a player new to Megagames or for someone who wants to concentrate on roleplaying and diplomacy rather than political committees and boardgames.
 Media players are responsible for conveying accurate, timely information between the different sections of the game to the other members of their faction, seeing that the historical record exalts the achievements of their faction, and for making sure that blame is attached to people who mishandle crises.
 Every hour during the game, Media will get to "broadcast" the news to other players.

 Each politician will be the leader for one of the factions in the game.
 Politicians will spend most of their time at the Imperial capital map board, where they will be competing to control the executive, legislative, and judicial branches of the central government.
 If you control enough pawns in a government agency, then you will be able to take privilege cards that let other players perform special actions in the game, and distribute them to your faction friends.
 Politicians will spend a lot of time being worried by the crises that threaten the Pax Galactica and arguing with other politicians over the best way to resolve them.